 The Tasmanian Government’s public art program has facilitated an innovative collaboration between Jackson Wells, Tasmanian Artist and construction industries to build the world’s first-ever commercial Augmented Reality brick wall.
-Tasmanian company All Brick Tasmania are constructing Jackson’s art using special Augmented Reality glasses and fologram software.
+Tasmanian company All Brick Tasmania have constructed Jackson’s art using special Augmented Reality glasses and fologram software.

 The intention to have the public art component built into the fabric of the school was a decision made early on by Xsquared Architects.
-The School, department of Education projet manager and Arts Tas project manager agreed and the artists brief was developed.
-In response to a callout for proposals, Mr Wells suggested a ‘woven’ brick feature wall at the entrance to the kindergarten to celebrate how the school helps to ‘weave’ together with the diverse communities which make up the vibrant multicultural suburb of Moonah.
+The School, Department of Education project manager and Arts Tasmania project manager agreed, and the artist’s brief was developed.
+In response to a call out for proposals, Mr Wells suggested a ‘woven’ brick feature wall at the entrance to the kindergarten to celebrate how the school helps to ‘weave’ together the diverse communities which make up the vibrant multicultural suburb of Moonah.